ouafcode/alx-higher_level_programming/0x00-python-hello_world/README.md

 - Task7 : Complete this source code to print Welcome to Holberton School!

-- Task8: Copy - Cut - Paste / indexing and slicing string
+- Task8: Copy - Cut - Paste / indexing and slicing strinig

+- Task9: Write a Python script that prints “The Zen of Python”, by TimPeters, followed by a new line.